Voraline/BluShare/README.md

 ## Usage

 1. Pair the Windows PC and Android device over Bluetooth first (Windows Settings > Bluetooth).
-2. Run `BluetoothAudioServer.exe` on Windows.
+2. Run `BluShare.exe` on Windows.
 It registers an SPP service and waits for a connection.
 3. Open the Android app, grant Bluetooth permissions, and tap the paired PC in the list.
 4. Audio starts streaming automatically once connected.